 Understanding how your Hashimoto diet impacts your thyroid function can be of great benefit to help your thyroid function optimally.
 It is equally important to avoid foods that can aggravate Hashimoto’s, and to make sure you add in foods that can ensure proper thyroid function.
 As part of this Hashimoto’s diet, you will feel better, have more energy and achieve overall wellness.

 The 5 foods listed below should raise a red flag to anyone with Hashimoto’s.
-Here’s why you should avoid or limit your consumption of them as part of your diet for Hashimoto.
+Below is a list of foods to avoid Hashimoto's flare-ups.
+You should limit your consumption of the below foods to stay feeling your best.

 1. Cruciferous Vegetables - Avoid Them Raw